More Awesome Autumn Commons and Bottoms

 Chobham Common: A 656-hectare biological Site of Special Scientific Interest and a National Nature Reserve.
 It contains three Scheduled Monuments: a Bronze Age barrow, and two earthworks of unknown date and origin known as 'The Beegardens'.

-Heading east along Oriental Road from Woking Station, we'll take a quick look at the mosque, then by turning north along Monument Road, we'll take in the Peace Garden and some of Horsell Common including the Sandpit.
+The walk starts along Oriental Road and ventures into the somewhat run-down area of Maybury in order to see the Mosque.
+At Monument Road we'll leave the canal and take in the Peace Garden and some of Horsell Common including the Sandpit.
 Leaving the Common we'll head out to the McLaren Technology Centre, then Fairoaks Airport, and then using bridleways we'll cross Stanners Hill and go on to Chobham Common.
-A large loop around the Common, and having had lunch, to Burrowhill, will then pick up footpaths to Chobham over Clappers Ford.
-We will then return to Horsell Common where we can either have tea and cake at Heather Farm Cafe or a pint at The Cricketers at Horsell Birch.
-From there, it's a short suburban and urban walk back to Woking Station.
+A large loop around the Common, and having had lunch, to Burrowhill, where we will then pick up footpaths around Chobham via Chobham Park Farm.
+We will then return to Horsell Common where we can either have tea and cake at Heather Farm Cafe.
+From there, it's a short heathland, suburban and urban walk mostly along alleyways back to Woking Station.

-(Picture credits: Horsell Common by Will Houston; This is Surrey by Paul E Smith; Muslim Burial Ground Peace Garden by Ibn Musa; The Shah Jahan Mosque by Alan Hunt; Sunlit woodland path by Don Cload; Horsell Common by Alan Hunt; Horsell Common Photo Montage by Lucy Reynolds; McLaren Technology Centre by Alan Hunt; McClaren Park Lake by Alan Hunt; Fairoaks Airport Runway by Jo Kibble; Sandy path, Chobham Common by Alan Hunt; Path, Chobham Place Wood by Robin Webster; The Fishpond, Chobham Common by Stefan Czapski; Stanners Hill by Alan Hunt; Clappers Ford at Chobham by John Walton; Trees by the Mill Bourne by Alan Hunt; Paddocks near Chobham by Alan Hunt; Village scene, Chobham by Andrew Hill; The Cricketers, Horsell by Alan Hunt (all images are licensed for reuse under Creative Commons).)
+(Picture credits: Fishpond on Chobham Common by Cloudmessenger*; The Shah Jahan Mosque by Alan Hunt; Forge Common by Glyn Baker; This is Surrey by Paul E Smith; Muslim Burial Ground Peace Garden by Ibn Musa; The Shah Jahan Mosque by Alan Hunt; Sunlit woodland path by Don Cload; Horsell Common by Alan Hunt; Horsell Common Photo Montage by Lucy Reynolds; McLaren Technology Centre by Alan Hunt; McClaren Park Lake by Alan Hunt; Fairoaks Airport Runway by Jo Kibble; Sandy path, Chobham Common by Alan Hunt; Path, Bosky Path at Chobham Common by Cloudmessenger*; Chobham Place Wood by Robin Webster; Stanners Hill by Alan Hunt; Trees by the Mill Bourne by Alan Hunt; Chobham Park Farm by James Emmans; Paddocks near Chobham by Alan Hunt; Heather Farm Wetland Centre by Alan Hunt (all images are licensed for reuse under Creative Commons except *images by the leader).)

 What to bring